-- SeekTable installation uses its own SQLite DB file (stored on the docker volume).
+- SeekTable installation uses its own SQLite DB file (stored in a docker volume).
 It is a fully separated and isolated from the cloud SeekTable.

 - to make a full backup it is enough to make a copy of docker volumes (DB + uploaded CSV files).

 - SeekTable uses a standard Microsoft library to generate (sign, encrypt) and validate JWT tokens (System.IdentityModel.Tokens.Jwt).

 - SeekTable built-in sign-in (login box) uses a standard MVC Core cookie-based authentication provider.

-- When report is shared (with "Team Sharing" / published to web with a public link / embeded with iFrame) viewers cannot access cube's configuration details like connection string or SQL query template in any way.
+- When a report is shared (with "Team Sharing" / published to web with a public link / embedded with iFrame) viewers cannot access cube's configuration details like connection string or SQL query template in any way.

 - DB query can be affected only with explicitly-placed report parameters placeholders.
 SQL injections are not possible: parameters values are passed as ADO.NET command parameters (exception is usage of

 Sql.Raw function in the parameter's "Expression" - it should be used carefully).

 - Self-hosted SeekTable doesn't collect any telemetry, and it doesn't require an internet connection to work.

-Online activation of paid subscriptions require internet connection only on the application start; offline activation (via email) is possible to avoid any external requests.
+Online activation of paid subscriptions requires an internet connection only on the application start; offline activation is possible to avoid any external requests.